 Annual Stewardship Campaign

 Pledges and gifts make up 84% of the church’s annual income.
-Without your pledge there would be no pastors, no benevolence, no hospitality, no programs, no building.
+Without pledges from members and friends, there would be no pastors, no benevolence, no hospitality, no programs, no building.

 - staff salaries and benefits;

 - utility costs and upkeep of our building, the launch pad for all we do;

 - community grants to organizations and programs that express our generosity and commitments to justice and outreach; and

 The Stewardship ministry has been collecting stories from members and friends to share the power of God’s love as experienced through involvement at Forest Hill Church.
 Throughout the 2017 Stewardship Campaign – “Every Blessing in Abundance” – take a moment to read these stories.
 See how Forest Hill lives out its mission of being a welcoming, learning, worshiping, witnessing, and discerning faith community.
 See the blessings in abundance at Forest Hill Church!

 Forest Hill Church – A “Doing Church” Where Relationships Are Formed

 Shannon and LaDon Headen became acquainted with Forest Hill Presbyterian in 2013 after attending a friend’s wedding here.
 Shannon and their daughter Lotus attended for two weeks, LaDon joined them on the third, and they along with their two other children Lyric and Zen, have been coming ever since.
 Shannon is now the Director of Youth Ministries, and LaDon serves on the Nominating Committee, works the soundboard during worship services, and has taught Hip Hop classes as part of Black History Month programming.